jhlink/Movies/README.md

 ### Introduction

+### Movies Pt.
+2 ---

+## Notes

+- Room, Repository, LiveData, ViewModels were utilized to persist data.
+In regards to the Favorite's database, only the movie title, movie id, release data, poster path, vote average, and plot synopsis were stored.
+The videos and reviews are retrieved solely through an API call.
+As a result, when opening the MovieDetails activity without network access, both the video and review recycler views will not be populated with any data.

+- There is a bit of code repetition in that multiple recycler views were used.
+Incorporating Fragments should condense or eliminate this substantially..

+### Movies Pt.
+1 ---
 ## Instructions

 1. In order to ensure functionality of the Movies (Pt.
 1) app, a file called *ENV_KEYS* must be created in the root project directory with the following text.